-Tuck spots of living sunshine into your landscape with the cheery blooms of black-eyed Susan.
 Low-maintenance and lovely, black-eyed Susan flowers start opening in early summer and keep on coming until fall frost.
 Most black-eyed Susan plants are perennial, although some are short-lived at best.
 Happily, many black-eyed Susans self-sow readily, ensuring a continued presence in the garden.

 Black-eyed Susan plants boast sturdy constitutions, offering winter hardiness in Zones 3 to 10.
 Give this bright bloomer a spot in full sun, although in hottest regions, a little afternoon shade won’t hurt.
 Plants survive in a partly shade location, but flower number will be reduced.
 Black-eyed Susan isn’t picky about soil and thrives in average soil that drains well.

 This perky perennial, especially Rudbeckia fulgida, is drought-tolerant once established.
 Water newly-planted black-eyed Susans until they’re steadily showing new growth, then gradually reduce moisture.
 Black-eyed Susan makes a great addition to a low-maintenance, low water-use landscape.

 Plant plenty of black-eyed Susans and you’ll have ample blossoms to pick for bouquets.
 Black-eyed Susan flowers beckon pollinators by the dozen, including all kinds of bees, butterflies and hummingbirds.
 Fuzzy, almost bristly leaves put black-eyed Susan on the do-not-disturb list for deer and rabbits.